ncatlab/nlab-content/pages/9/4/3/2/22349/content.md

 _A [[filter]] $\mathfrak{F}$ on a set $X$_ is
- a set of of subsets of X which has the following properties:
+ a set of subsets of X which has the following properties:

 ($F_I$) Every subset of X which contains a set of  $\mathfrak{F}$  belongs to  $\mathfrak{F}$.